Skip to content

 The unstable cliffs between Sidmouth and the Dorset border are one of the most remarkable areas for invertebrates in the UK, as well as in Devon.
 They support many threatened species including groups such as flies, moths and beetles that are often overlooked.
 There are several reasons why this area is an invertebrate hotspot:

 Unstable cliffs: The cliffs are some of the most active in Europe and are continuously being reshaped by erosion, slumping and crumbling.
 The resulting unstable slopes and cliffs are known as undercliffs.
 Constant bare ground is crucial for species like furrow bees, which burrow and nest in it.
-Other species depend on the vegetation that quickly colonizes these newly exposed areas.
+Other species depend on the vegetation that quickly colonises these newly exposed areas.

 Seepages: Many species (especially rare flies) rely on the wet areas that run along the cliffs, including calcareous springs, seepages, streams and patches of fen.
 These features often appear on unstable slopes.
 Frequent landslips prevent the habitats being lost to scrub growth and create new ones.